microsoft/MixedRealityToolkit-Unity/Documentation/SpatialAwareness/SpatialObjectMeshObserver.md

 ### Windows Device Portal

-The Windows Device Portal <link> can be used to download the spatial mesh, as a .obj file, from a Microsoft HoloLens device.
+The [Windows Device Portal](https://docs.microsoft.com/en-us/windows/mixed-reality/using-the-windows-device-portal) can be used to download the spatial mesh, as a .obj file, from a Microsoft HoloLens device.

 1. Scan your environment
 1. Connect to your HoloLens using the Windows Device Portal